solana-foundation/developer-content/docs/core/tokens.md

 sidebarSortOrder: 6
 ---

+## Key Points

+- Tokens represent ownership over either fungible (interchangeable) or non-fungible (unique) assets.

+- The Token Program contains all instruction for interacting with both fungible and non-fungible tokens on the network.

+- The Token Extensions Program is a new version of the Token Program that includes additional features while maintaining the same core functionalities.

+- A Mint Account represents a unique token on the network and stores global metadata such as total supply.

+- A Token Account tracks individual ownership of tokens for a specific mint account.

+- An Associated Token Account is a Token Account created with an address derived from the owner's and mint account's addresses.

+### Overview

 Tokens are digital assets that represent ownership over diverse categories of assets.
 Tokenization enables the digitalization of property rights, serving as a fundamental component for managing both fungible and non-fungible assets.